mattiasvillani/BayesLearnCourse/README.md

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
 Bayesian Data Analysis.
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
 * Some chapters from a book that I am writing for a courses of this kind.
+[Here](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/BayesBook/BayesBook.pdf) is a rough version of the first chapters.
 * Additional course material linked from this page, such as articles and tutorial.

 The course schedule on TimeEdit is here: [Schedule](https://cloud.timeedit.net/su/web/stud1/s.html?tab=8&object=cevt_39757&type=courseevent&h=t).